giannalewiss/travel-and-tourism-project/README.md

 # travel-and-tourism-project
+The website employs HTML for structure, CSS for styling, and JavaScript for interactive functionalities.

 1. **Navigation Bar**:
    - HTML: Contains logo, home, about, bookings, tours, blogs, contact links within a `<div>` container.